shortall/vscode-html-liquid-preview/README.md

 # HTML Liquid Preview for Visual Studio Code

 Gives a rendered live preview for HTML based liquid templates.
 It uses the [liquidjs](https://www.npmjs.com/package/liquidjs) npm package to do the rendering.
-Formatting of the template can be done by a separate command and is powered by [prettier](https://www.npmjs.com/package/prettier) and the [shopify prettier liquid plugin](https://www.npmjs.com/package/@shopify/prettier-plugin-liquid)
+Formatting of the template can be done by a separate command and is powered by [Prettier](https://www.npmjs.com/package/prettier) and the [Shopify Prettier Liquid Plugin](https://www.npmjs.com/package/@shopify/prettier-plugin-liquid)

 This extension was inspired by [YE Quing's](https://github.com/yq314) - [Braze Liquid Preview](https://github.com/yq314/vscode-braze-liquid-preview)